Watch the webinar now:

 What are inventory ratios?

 Warehouse KPIs are measurable variables that provide information about the performance, efficiency and effectiveness of warehouse processes.
-They are used to quantify various aspects of warehousing, such as inventory turnover, storage costs and readiness to deliver.
+They are used to quantify various aspects of warehousing, such as inventory analysis, storage costs and readiness to deliver.
 By systematically recording and evaluating these key figures, companies can assess the performance of their warehouse and identify optimization potential.

 Core components of warehouse key figures